santifa/haskellstuff/README.md

 haskellstuff
 ============

-Some things I wrote in haskell, just for fun.
+Some things I wrote on my journey learning Haskell.

 I use .lhs files in Bird-Style for describing the functions.
-Not everything I wrote is in english, some parts are in german.
+Not everything I wrote is in english.
 If you want something translated feel free to ask or submit an issue.
-This is all work in progress...
+This is all work in progress... and maybe never done...

 Contribute
 ===

-This library is only meant for me, but I welcome everyone who correct typos or translate my description into english. ;)
+This library is only meant for me, but I welcome everyone who correct typos, incorrect code or translate my description into english. ;)

 Copyright
 ===